TradeTracker/docs/docs/tags.md

  * Use elliot wave names such as `impulse`, `flat`, `zigzag`.
  * Use your mistakes as tags such as `no plan`, `no stoploss`, `closed too early`.

-Of course you can use anything as a tag, and we hope that we have inspired you with ideas for them.
+Of course you can use anything as a tag, and we hope that we have inspired you with ideas to use them.